andreiolaru-ro/FLASH-MAS/notes.md

 	category-description	 ::= -category element element_description
 	element_description	 ::= (par:val)* category-description*
-	element					 ::= 		// basically anything, but interpreted as: type:name			[depending on category, can mean loader:id or type:id category:type]
+	element					 ::= 		// basically anything, but interpreted as: part1:part2		[depending on category, can mean loader:id or type:id category:type]
-								type:				[an unnamed element with the specified type/loader] name				[depending on category, a named element of the default type or an unnamed element with this type] [the exact variant is decided in Boot, not in the CLI parser]
+								type:				[an unnamed element with the specified type/loader] name				[depending on category, a named element of the default type or an unnamed element with this type] [the exact variant is decided in Boot/NodeLoader, not in the CLI parser]

 **TODO:**
 	* fuse trees from XML and CLI in the case of elements with optional parents